-Second, § 1338(c), requiring that all defendants over age 16 be prosecuted as adults, has not been retained.
-Issues of adult prosecution are addressed outside of the Proposed Code, in Title 10.
+Second, § 1338(c), requiring that all defendants over age 16 be prosecuted as adults, has not been retained in the Improved Code.
+Instead, a new procedural section dealing with the treatment of minors has been added at 11 Del.
+C. § 4707.